Harmeet Dhillon: Lawsuits

+COVID-19 pandemic

+During the COVID-19 pandemic in California, Dhillon was behind many lawsuits challenging the state's response to the pandemic including restrictions imposed by stay-at-home orders.
 On April 13 and 24, 2020, Dhillon filed suits against the state of California challenging its stay-at-home order.
 On behalf of two pastors in Riverside County, two parishioners in San Bernardino County, and seven businesses, including restaurants, a pet grooming shop, and a gondola company, she argued that their constitutional rights were being violated.
 Dhillon also filed lawsuits against the governors of New Jersey and Virginia over their restrictions on religious services.
 Most of these lawsuits were filed through the Center for American Liberty.
 Dhillon later argued that her lawsuits led to "large sectors of California’s economy opening up much sooner than the governor originally intended", which in the assessment of The New York Times contributed to an "alarming surge in cases" in the second half of June.
-She criticized California's decision to send mail-in ballots to all registered voters for the 2020 election because of the public health risks of in-person voting during the coronavirus pandemic.
+She criticized California's decision to send mail-in ballots to all registered voters for the 2020 election and, regarding California’s approach to the pandemic, she asserted it uncovered its propensity to overreach, “The Constitution is not suspended in a pandemic, any more than it was suspended in every war that we’ve had in this country.’’
 In July 2020, it was reported that she was suing state and local governments in California to keep nail salons and barbers open and to prevent the closure of schools during the pandemic.

 In May 2020, Dhillon criticized Virginia for requiring the use of face masks in public.
 She claimed that "the masks don't work" (contradicting the recommendation of health experts and the US CDC).
 In June 2020, she criticized California for requiring the use of face masks in public when individuals were unable to physically distance.
 She argued that people should be free to make their own decisions.
 She called on California to reopen its economy, even though coronavirus cases were surging.
 In July 2020, she said that she was considering filing a lawsuit over a restriction on singing or chanting in church to prevent the spread of the coronavirus.
 She filed a lawsuit against Hawaii when the state required that visitors to Hawaii undergo quarantine upon arrival.
 In July 2020, a judge ruled that the emergency mandate was a reasonable response to the public health threat posed by the coronavirus.
+On April 17, 2024 Dhillon testified in front of the House Judiciary Committee to demonstrate the violations of civil rights that took place during the Covid pandemic.
+She argued that during the pandemic that fundamental rights were taken simply because the government declared an emergency.
+Dhillon expressed that she was alarmed that an emergency, when perceived by the government as such, could lead to such an abrupt “erosion of our freedoms and the complete disregard for the judicial scrutiny the courts use to preserve them in every other instance.”